10 Causes Of Narcolepsy (Excessive Daytime Sleepiness)

-Imagine inadvertently falling asleep while having a conversation with someone or, worse, while driving.
+Imagine suddenly falling asleep while having a conversation with someone or, worse, while driving, though you have had a good sleep the night before.
 Narcolepsy can mean exactly that and more.
 If you have this neurological problem, your brain can’t properly regulate your pattern of waking and sleeping.
 In people with normal sleep cycles, rapid eye movement sleep (REM, the dream phase) occurs after around 60 to 90 minutes, and the muscles go limp so that they don’t act out dreams.
 But in people with narcolepsy, REM starts within 15 minutes of going to sleep.
 Also, dream activity or muscle weakness can set in during wakefulness.

 So what exactly causes narcolepsy?
 While we don’t yet completely understand this condition, researchers believe that a combination of factors may play a role here.2

 Almost everybody who suffers from narcolepsy and experiences the symptom of cataplexy has very low levels of a neurotransmitter known as hypocretin, which controls REM sleep and promotes wakefulness.
 However, hypocretin levels are typically normal in those who suffer from narcolepsy without cataplexy.

 2. Malfunctioning Immune System